-The Section S151 Officer & Strategic Finance Lead is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code of Practice').
+The Chief Financial Officer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom ('the Code').

-In preparing this Statement of Accounts, the Section S151 Officer & Strategic Finance Lead has:
+In preparing this Statement of Accounts, the Chief Financial Officer has:

-- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice
+- selected suitable accounting policies and then applied them consistently; - made judgements and estimates that were reasonable and prudent; - complied with the Code of Practice - kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities. - assessed the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; - used the going concern basis of accounting on the assumption that the functions of the Authority will continue in operational existence for the foreseeable future; and - maintained such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-The Section S151 Officer & Strategic Finance Lead has also:

-- kept proper accounting records which were up to date; - taken reasonable steps for the prevention and detection of fraud and other irregularities.